Pivotality, twisted centres and the anti-double of a Hopf monad: Introduction

 \subsection{Twisted centres and pivotality}

 We want to reformulate this theorem in a categorical framework with an emphasis on pivotal structures.

 First, let us discuss appropriate replacements for the concepts described above.
-The role of the Hopf algebra is taken by a rigid monoidal category $\cat C$.
+The role of the Hopf algebra is taken by a rigid monoidal category \(\cat C\).
 Roughly speaking, that means a category with a suitably associative and unital product in which every object has a left and right dual.
-Due to the monoid-like nature of $\cat C$, we can study its bimodule categories.
+Due to the monoid-like nature of \(\cat C\), we can study its bimodule categories.
 Of special interest is the regular bimodule, whose actions are given by respectively `multiplying' from the left or right.
-Its centre $\ZCat C$, called the Drinfeld centre of $\cat C$, provides us with an analogue of the category of \YetterDrinfeld modules, see \cite[Chapter XIII]{Kassel1998}.
-Anti-\YetterDrinfeld modules were generalised in \cite{Hassanzadeh2019} to what one might call the anti-Drinfeld centre $\ACat C$ of $\cat C$.
-As in the Hopf algebraic case, it is a module category over $\ZCat C$.
+Its centre \(\ZCat C\), called the Drinfeld centre of \(\cat C\), provides us with an analogue of the category of \YetterDrinfeld modules, see \cite[Chapter XIII]{Kassel1998}.
+Anti-\YetterDrinfeld modules were generalised in \cite{Hassanzadeh2019} to what one might call the anti-Drinfeld centre \(\ACat C\) of \(\cat C\).
+In the context of topological quantum field theories this type of category was studied for example in \cite{Fuchs2017} and \cite{Douglas2021}.
+As in the Hopf algebraic case, it is a module category over \(\ZCat C\).
 An adaptation of pairs in involution are, what we will call, quasi-pivotal structures, studied for example in \cite{Shimizu2016}.
 They consist of an invertible object, which replaces the character, and, instead of a group-like element, a certain natural monoidal isomorphism.

 The main observation needed to generalise Theorem~\ref{thm: equiv_in_Hopf_setting} is that the anti-Drinfeld centre admits a `dual'.
-In Theorem~\ref{thm: module_funs_have_adjoints} this allows us to identify equivalences of $\ZCat C$ modules between $\ZCat C$ and $\ACat C$ with `invertible' objects in $\ACat C$.
-Subsequently, we prove that these objects correspond to quasi-pivotal structures on $\cat C$ and obtain the categorical version of Theorem~\ref{thm: equiv_in_Hopf_setting} as Theorem~\ref{thm: equivalence_in_the_rigid_setting}.
+In Proposition~\ref{prop: module_funs_have_adjoints} this allows us to identify equivalences of \(\ZCat C\) modules between \(\ZCat C\) and \(\ACat C\) with so-called $\cat{C}$-invertible objects in \(\ACat C\).
+These are objects in $\ACat C$ whose image under the forgetful functor to $\cat{C}$ is invertible.
+Subsequently, we prove that these objects correspond to quasi-pivotal structures on \(\cat C\) and obtain the categorical version of Theorem~\ref{thm: equiv_in_Hopf_setting} as Theorem~\ref{thm: equivalence_in_the_rigid_setting}, which can be summarised as follows.